Fahad-Iqbal/Flashnote-Fullstack-Project/README.md

 An admin can:
 - do everything a user can
-- share a read only document with a select group of users
+- share a document with a select group of users